22 September

 Further dates and details of village activities can be found in the Community Times

-23rd July: Parish Council: meeting 7.30pm Village Hall or by Zoom
+10th September: Parish Council: meeting 7.30pm Village Hall committee room & by Zoom

 Other dates and details can be found in the Community Times